SenguptaLab/HEXplasticity/README.md

 # HEXplasticity
-Repository of functions and data for Khan et al manuscript
+Repository of functions and data for Khan manuscript